FilimonEnc/FilimonEnc/README.md

 </h1>

 ### :man_technologist: About Me : I am C# Developer from Russia.
-### :telescope: I am developing WPF and Windows Forms applications.
+### :telescope: I am developing WPF and Windows Forms applications, API and other.

 - :zap: In my free time I study C# and solve problems on CodeWars.